Luna (Polish singer): 2024–2025: Eurovision Song Contest and "No Rest"

-2025-present: Next studio album
+2025–present: Fairy Pop

-Luna announced her upcoming single Hush Hush through a dedicated phone number called "Fairy Hotline" in which fans could listen to a snippet of the song and to a message from artist.
-The song is set to premiere on 31 October 2025, coinciding with Halloween.
-Additionally, Luna performed the song live for the first time during the fashion show at Paris Fashion Week on 4 October 2025.
+In October 2025, Luna announced the stand-alone single "Hush Hush" (stylized as "Hush husH") through a dedicated phone number called "Fairy Hotline" in which fans could listen to a snippet of the song and to a message from artist.
+The song was premiered on 31 October 2025, as a Halloween special.
+Additionally, Luna performed the song along with song "8 am" live for the first time during the fashion show at Paris Fashion Week on 4 October 2025.
+During a series of live performances in late 2025, Luna premiered unreleased song "Undiscovered".
+Before performance Luna revealed that the song had originally been considered as a potential entry for the Polish selection process for the Eurovision Song Contest 2024.
+However, the song was ultimately not submitted, with "The Tower" being chosen instead.